coordinate/bingapiel/README.md

 ==========

 This is an open source elisp library to use bing-api in emacs.
 Now bingapiel provides support for **bing translate api**.
 It tested in emacs 24.

 INSTALL
 ==========

-Clone bingapiel from githum.
+Clone bingapiel from github.

     git clone git@github.com:coordinate/bingapiel.git